 Construction of the Proposed Action is contingent on project approvals, including the outcome of this NEPA process.
 Construction of the Proposed Action would occur in two separate phases.
-The first phase would be constructed over approximately 6 years, beginning in 2018 and finishing in 2024.
-While most construction of the Phase 1 Project would be completed by 2022, system and operational testing of the APM and other facilities would extend into 2023.
+The first phase is planned to be constructed over approximately 6 years, beginning in 2018 and finishing in 2024.
+While most construction of the Phase 1 projects are planned for completion by 2022, system and operational testing of the APM and other facilities is estimated to extend into 2023.
 The second phase of construction would begin in 2025 and be completed by 2030.
 In order to meet schedule constraints, multiple Project components may be under construction concurrently.
-The general sequence of construction developed for analysis in this EA represents the best available information, but is subject to change during the design process.
+The general sequence of construction developed for analysis in this EA represents the best available information, but is subject to change depending on the outcome of this environmental review and during the design process.